12 things to buy BEFORE your trip to Thailand

 9. Packing cubes

 A set of packing cubes makes it really easy to keep your bag or suitcase organized.
-I use the set of three packing cubes from Eagle Creek (buy from Amazon) and they completely changed how I pack my suitcase.
+I use the set of three packing cubes from Eagle Creek. and they completely changed how I pack my suitcase.
 The sizes are perfect, especially in a carry-on size suitcase which they seem to be tailormade for.
 What’s really nice is when I’m packing and can plan ahead a day or two, I can fill the largest cube with only the clothes I’ll need immediately so I don’t have to unpack my whole bag.
 I just grab that cube off the top and I’m good to go.

 10. Sunglasses

 Whether you’re a person who likes to buy one good pair to keep forever, or you like cheaper but decent ones because you always lose them, getting your sunnies before your trip to Thailand is a good idea.
 Cheap knockoffs are everywhere in Thailand, but wearing sunglasses that don’t have UV protection is really bad for your eyes.
 In larger cities, there are lots of eyewear shops but they usually don’t carry many shades for under $100 USD.
-The sunglasses sweet spot for me is the $10-$25 pairs that are comfortable, look good, offer UV400 protection, and that I won’t miss too much when I lose or scratch them.
+The sunglasses sweet spot for me is the $10-$40 pairs that are comfortable, look good, offer UV400 protection, and that I won’t miss too much when I lose or scratch them.

 If you want to splurge and you’re not someone who loses your shades easily, Ray-Ban Wayfarers are pretty much the best all-around sunglasses that look good on almost anyone who wears them, and the quality is excellent.
 You can pick them up here on Amazon.